Zhighway777/awesome-tpu-tutorial/CONTRIBUTING.md

 All contributors will be recognized in our repository.
 Thank you for helping make TPU programming more accessible!

+### 📌 Source of Truth

+- English documentation is considered the authoritative version
+- Translations may be adapted for clarity and pedagogy
+- Technical correctness should follow official TPU / XLA behavior
 ---

 ## <a name="chinese"></a>中文